 RAID type is set when the LUN is configured.
-To change it, see "Changing LUN RAID Type" on page 71 in Chapter 3.
+To change it, see "Changing LUN RAID Type" on page 73 in Chapter 3.

-- Element Size: Number of disk sectors (stripe element size) that the array can read or write to a single disk module without requiring access to another disk module (assuming that the transfer starts at the first sector in the stripe).
+• Element Size: Number of disk sectors (stripe element size) that the array can read or write to a single disk module without requiring access to another disk module (assuming that the transfer starts at the first sector in the stripe).
 The stripe element size can affect the performance of a RAID 5 or RAID 1/0 LUN.
 A RAID 3 LUN has a fixed stripe element size of one sector.
 The smaller the stripe element size, the more efficient the distribution of data read or written.
-However, if the stripe size is too small for a single I/O operation, the operation requires access to two stripes, which causes the hardware to read and/or write from two disk modules instead of one. - This number is set when the LUN is configured. - Rebuild Time: Time that the array allots to reconstruct the data on either a hot spare or a new disk module that replaces a failed disk module in a LUN.
-The rebuild time applies to all RAID LUNs except RAID 0.
-The time you specify determines the amount of resource the SP devotes to rebuilding instead of to normal I/O activity. - This number is set when the LUN is configured; to change it, see "Changing LUN Bind Parameters That Do Not Require Unbinding" on page 65 in Chapter 3. - Verify Time: Time that the array allots to checking parity.
+However, if the stripe size is too small for a single I/O operation, the operation requires access to two stripes, which causes the hardware to read and/or write from two disk modules instead of one.

+This number is set when the LUN is configured.

+- Rebuild Priority: Priority (ASAP, High, Medium, or Low) that the array allots for reconstructing the data on either a hot spare or a new disk module that replaces a failed disk module in a LUN.
+This priority is set when the LUN is configured; to change it, see "Changing LUN Bind Parameters That Do Not Require Unbinding" on page 67 in Chapter 3. - Verify Priority: Priority (ASAP, High, Medium, or Low) that the array allots for checking parity.
 If an SP detects parity inconsistencies, it starts a background process to check all the parity sectors in the LUN.
-The time you specify determines the amount of resource the SP devotes to verifying instead of to normal I/O activity. - This number is set when the LUN is configured.
-To change it, see "Changing LUN Bind Parameters That Do Not Require Unbinding" on page 65 in Chapter 3. - Default SP: The SP that owned the LUN when the array was powered on.
-To change the default SP, see "Changing LUN Bind Parameters That Do Not Require Unbinding" on page 65 in Chapter 3. - Auto Assignment State: Enabled or Disabled; the original default is Disabled.
+The priority you specify determines the amount of resource the SP devotes to verifying instead of to normal I/O activity.
+It is set when the LUN is configured.
+To change it, see "Changing LUN Bind Parameters That Do Not Require Unbinding" on page 67 in Chapter 3. - Default SP: The SP that owned the LUN when the array was powered on.
+To change the default SP, see "Changing LUN Bind Parameters That Do Not Require Unbinding" on page 67 in Chapter 3. - Auto Assignment State: Enabled or Disabled; the original default is Disabled.
 Auto assign controls the ownership of the LUN when one SP fails in a array with two SPs.
 With auto assign enabled, if the SP that owns a LUN fails and the server tries to access that LUN through the second SP, the second SP assumes ownership of the LUN so the access can occur.
 The second SP continues to own the LUN until the SP's power is turned off and on again, at which point ownership of each LUN returns to its default SP.
 If auto assign is disabled in an array with two SPs, the other SP does not assume ownership of the LUN, so the access to the LUN does not occur.

 Auto assign is set when the LUN is configured.
-To change it, see "Changing LUN Bind Parameters That Do Not Require Unbinding" on page 65 in Chapter 3.
+To change it, see "Changing LUN Bind Parameters That Do Not Require Unbinding" on page 67 in Chapter 3.